semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.unified-dataset.md

 ## Overview

-A **unified dataset** provides convenient aggregated access to a mesh node's current state by combining data from its [[sflo.concept.mesh.resource-facet.dataset.abstract]] (meta; possibly ref, or ref and data) as named graphs into a single "current" [[sflo.concept.mesh.resource-facet.dataset.concrete]] with corresponding distribution files.
+A **unified dataset** provides convenient aggregated access to a mesh node's current state by combining data from its [[sflo.concept.mesh.resource.element.node-component]] (meta; possibly ref, or ref and data) as named graphs into a single "current" [[sflo.concept.mesh.resource.element.node-component.layer]] with corresponding distribution files.

 ## Concept